 - Do not confer any particular competitive advantage to any trading party or group of trading parties.

-- Applicants must submit applications to MOSL but an independent Selection Panel will review and score the bids to decide the winners - subject to ratification by the Panel
+Applicants must submit applications to MOSL but an independent Selection Committee will review and score the bids to decide the winners - subject to ratification by the Strategic Panel

 How do I apply?

-Interested in submitting a bid for a future round, have a question or would like MOSL to consider sponsoring your bid?
+Interested in submitting an application for round four, have a question or want MOSL to be involved with your application?
 Fill our our Expression of Interest form below.

 Application top tips